 \section{Conclusion}

-The project provides a novel approach to generate topological and electrostatic features combined to represent protein structures and charge distributions in a physical-informed multiscale and uniform way.
-Using these features, we can predict important protein properties such as the solvation energy and Coulombic energies.
-The numerical simulation validates our three purposes such that larger dataset, more electrostatic features, and combined features can improve the performance of the machine learning model.
-Other than predicting solvation energies and Coulomb energy, the resulting electrostatic and topological features potentially have broad usage as far as the proteins are needed to be represented in the forms of uniform and multiscale features for machine learning models.
-In the future, we will further investigate the role of reaction potential, which will be calculated using the much faster GB model as explained in the manuscript.
-We will also investigate Barycentric Lagrange treecode to generate electrostatic features as compared with the Cartesian treecode.
+The project provides a novel approach for generating combined topological and electrostatic features to represent protein structures and charge distributions in a physical-informed multiscale and uniform manner.
+Using these features, we can predict important protein properties such as solvation energy and Coulomb energy.
+The numerical simulations validate our three main findings: larger dataset, higher-resolution electrostatic features, and the combination of features all improve the performance of the ML model.
+Beyond predicting solvation and Coulomb energies, the resulting electrostatic and topological features have the potential for broad applicability, particularly in representing proteins as uniform and multiscale features for ML models.
+In the future work, we will further investigate the role of the reaction potential, which will be computed using the much faster GB model, as discussed in the manuscript.
+We will also explore the use of the barycentric Lagrange treecode for generating electrostatic features, in comparison with the Cartesian treecode.